 Currently nearing the end of a Creative Writing BA (Hons) degree.

 - Film Studies (C)

 11 GCSE’s (A-C), including: Maths, Science, and English.

 More About Me:

 Growing up, I have always loved and over-analysed anything containing words – whether they be written or spoken.
 Adverts.
 Billboards.
 Shopfronts.
-I’ve always questioned the decisions behind why the person behind them made the choice to use particular colours, words, or design choices – to capitalise a letter that, in regular circumstances, would not be uncapitalized.
+I’ve always questioned the decisions made by those responsible, asking myself why they chose to use particular colours, words, or design choices – to capitalise a letter that, in regular circumstances, would not be capitalised.
 Since I started secondary school, I’ve always written songs and novels – proving, and never losing, my writing stamina.
 Word counts don’t bother me – whether they sound ‘big’ or ‘small’ for the task.
 Likewise, I have always shown, and since built-on, a diversity in my writing too.
 No matter the form, however, I always keep my target audience in mind, striking a balance between what they want/expect (the mainstream) and adding something new to the form/genre.

-As mentioned before, you can find more examples of my work/writing on my website: www.calebcreative.co.uk
+You can find more examples of my work/writing here, on my website: www.calebcreative.co.uk